arkouda.numpy.dtypes

 >>> import arkouda as ak

->>> ak.isSupportedFloat(56)
+>>> ak.is_supported_float(56)

 False

->>> ak.isSupportedFloat(56.7)
+>>> ak.is_supported_float(56.7)

 True